ajorg/ajorg.github.io/_posts/2019-11-10-cros-updates.md

 <action ChromeOSVersion="12499.51.0" ChromeVersion="78.0.3904.92" IsDeltaPayload="false" MaxDaysToScatter="14" MetadataSignatureRsa="okC/hvhqmQnerQ33y4AWPYFI6yGLHKIPOmzKzb/ri4odvKEmr1KKMWvgXLxzTFTorBpl2I/Wrx634E61cMQSssQKPUQ9hAFXdSorIuO60kEgGZivQVMR4kktETka84SCuORgOzum9VN27V9MQyG3+CIS+C1BflPPGXPd6zw35FTh4LI4HkX6cIy6kTldxZt9V7XywEdLuZpQZmC2PI3kr1Nf9B+scgTwdHaoq9g2hCmbsxq+ivPKVjfVRrWNwVUVnERJs5WfK+27qmuf6a8piC2wl3ApyqzYda4iY/QLsWTuROYVNbf7YWKrPQF1QpzeWLmgDtuAThS0oLkFuGZwNw==" MetadataSize="65824" event="postinstall" sha256="MSAexfVkSoPRVl3sGQJGlY4Gl6pJRoXDXy1+BsHNpdg="/>
 ```

+Note that there's a separate `ChromeOSVersion` but that value is not the one you're familiar with, so we'll ignore it.

 We can get at that element with the XPath query `.//action[@ChromeVersion]`.
 A fairly minimal Python script to fetch the current version for a Chromebook looks like this:

 ```python